 Muslim women’s groups have been organized across the United States to discuss issues of the interpretation of scripture and tradition.
 Many of these groups also work together to confront issues of prejudice toward women wearing the hijab in the workplace and public areas.
-Muslim women are also actively engaged in interfaith groups, like Women Transcending Boundaries in Syracuse, New York, or Daughters of Abraham in Cambridge, MA.
-Some of these groups are independently organized by ordinary women trying to better understand their own faith on a practical level, while others take more academic approaches.
+Muslim women are also actively engaged in interfaith groups, like Women Transcending Boundaries in Syracuse, New York, Daughters of Abraham in Cambridge, MA, or Sisterhood of Salaam Shalom, which has chapters all over the U.S. Some of these groups are independently organized by ordinary women trying to better understand their own faith on a practical level, while others take more academic approaches.

 Many American Muslim women are writing their own alternate discourse.
-Of course, the Internet is one forum in which women can express themselves and engage with others, such as through blogs or publishing academic and/or opinion articles.
+Of course, the internet is one forum in which women can express themselves and engage with others, such as through blogs or publishing academic and/or opinion articles.
 They are also recording their stories in books.
-Through writing, these Muslim women are aiming to express their own experiences, which are separate from both the religious leaders of their own communities and from the American mainstream media portrayal of them.
+Through writing, these Muslim women aim to express their own experiences, which are separate from both the religious leaders of their own communities and from the American mainstream media portrayal of them.

 Whether they are formally trained in Islamic scholarship or they know Islam primarily through practice, women are increasingly entering into religious, academic, and political dialogue on a variety of issues, including the issue of gender in Islam.